Home / Chroniques / “Joe Biden has the power to impose his tax policy on the rest of the world”

 Pierre Boyer

-Pierre Boyer is Research Fellow at the Centre for Economic Policy Research (CEPR), Deputy director of the Institut des Politiques Publiques (IPP), the Programme Director of the research group “Democracy and Institutions” at the IPP in Paris, and a Fellow at the CESifo.
-His research interests include public economics, political economy, European integration, and banking regulation.
-His research has been published in the American Economic Review, the Quarterly Journal of Economics, the American Economic Journal: Economic Policy, the Journal of Financial Intermediation and the Journal of Public Economics.
+Pierre Boyer is Professor of Economics at Ecole Polytechnique (CREST, Institut Polytechnique de Paris).
+He is also deputy director of Institut des Politiques Publiques (IPP), programme director of the ‘Democracy and Institutions’ research group at the IPP, and Research Fellow at the Centre for Economic Policy Research (CEPR) and CESifo.
+His research interests include public economics, political economy, tax consent, European integration and banking regulation.
+His research has been published in the American Economic Review, the Quarterly Journal of Economics, Econometrica, the American Economic Journal: Economic Policy, and the Journal of Public Economics.
+He is the author of “Peut-on être heureux de payer des impôts” (Presses Universitaires de France 2024).